 Designed with the working professional in mind, and easily accessible to current ASN students, the ACEN-accredited 34-hour RN to Bachelor of Science in Nursing (BSN) degree completion program on SBU's Springfield campus allows you to pursue a baccalaureate degree while advancing your skills as a professional nurse.

-This nationwide program offers a flexible course sequence option, including a fully online eight-week block schedule with one block of experiential service learning activities that can be completed where you live.
+This nationwide RN to BSN program offers a flexible course sequence option, including a fully online eight-week block schedule with one block of experiential service learning activities that can be completed where you live.
 No onsite visits are required.
 Faculty are dedicated to helping you realize your professional goals while also balancing work and personal demands.

 If you are a current ASN student at Mercy College of Nursing and Health Sciences of SBU, you have the option to accelerate your degree by taking up to two BSN courses per semester while concurrently enrolled in the ASN program.
 This flexibility is just one reason we are confident we offer one of the best BSN degree programs available.
 We encourage our students to achieve more, while creating attainable resources to help make that happen.